Ethics Committee

 Record Requirements

 In accordance with the D-ImprtRelIMPs, the sponsor is required to maintain a system for retrieving IP(s) and document this retrieval process (e.g., for deficient product recall, reclaim after trial completion, expired product reclaim).
-He/she must also maintain a system for the disposition of unused IP(s) and for the documentation of this disposition.
+The sponsor must also maintain a system for the disposition of unused IP(s) and for the documentation of this disposition.
 Finally, the sponsor should maintain sufficient quantities of the IP(s) used in the trial to reconfirm specifications, should this become necessary, and maintain records of batch sample analyses and characteristics.
 Moreover, to the extent stability permits, samples should be retained either until the analyses of the trial data are complete or as required by the applicable regulatory requirement(s), whichever represents the longer retention period.

 G-GMP-MWI requires that for IPs, the batch documentation must be retained for at least five (5) years after the completion or formal discontinuation of the last clinical trial in which the batch was used.
+Additionally, the G-ImpExpMP indicates that upon issuance of import authorization by the PMRA, the importer is expected to retain such records for five (5) years from the date of importation, either as hard or electronic copies.
+Stored import records should be easily accessible and availed for review to the PMRA’s inspector/officers for any post-import audit or investigations.

 In Malawi, as per the G-StorExptSpecimens, specimens are defined as human or animal materials, collected directly from humans or animals, including, but not limited to excreta, secreta, blood and its components; tissue and tissue fluid swabs; and body parts being transported for purposes such as research and investigational activities.